silverstripe-terraformers/keys-for-cache/docs/en/examples.md

 <% end_cached %>
 ```

-And then the Blocks that you **don't** want to cache could simply not add the `cached` wrapper.
+And for the Blocks that you **don't** want to cache, you would not add the `<% cached ... %>` wrapper.

 ## Headers, Footers, and other "global" content areas

 We quite often have global footers on our sites - that being, the same footer for every page.
 For areas like this,
 rather than having a `global_cares` for each of your pages, it might make more sense to keep a separate cache key.

-You might decide to just provide that cache key in (probably) the same way that you already do.
-Just because you use
+You might decide to provide that cache key in the same way that you already do.
+Using this module doesn't mean you can't
-this module, doesn't mean you can't still use your existing mechanisms as well.
+still use your existing mechanisms as well.
 EG:

 ```php
 class PageController extends ContentController